bayganik/mmGame-Engine-Win2D-ECS/README.md

 ## Feb 08, 2024

 Using Win2d CoreWindow (no WPF/XAML) to create game window.
 I use swapchain which covers entire window, allowing for mouse clicks no matter how user resizes the window.
 This is a 2D game framework engine.
-I am waiting for Win2d to move into WindowsAppSdk and WinUI3 (as of Feb 8, 2024 no news).
+I am waiting for Win2d to move into WindowsAppSdk and WinUI3 (as of Feb 8, 2024 no news https://github.com/microsoft/Win2D).

 https://github.com/rocwood/Entitas-Lite        (I've included Entitas as part of engine, since I made some minor additions)